 Scenario 2: Ion Transport Through Channels

 Description: Ions move across the cell membrane through water-filled channels that are specific for certain ions.
-The rate of ion transport is dependent on the concentration gradient and the number of available channels.
+The rate of ion transport is dependent on the concentration gradient and the number of available channels It's one of those things that adds up.
+Took long enough..

 Analysis: This description aligns with facilitated diffusion because:

-- Transport Protein: It involves channel proteins that facilitate the movement of ions across the membrane.
+- Transport Protein: It involves channel proteins that allow the movement of ions across the membrane.

 - Specificity: The channels are specific for certain ions, indicating selective transport.